-Stuttering or stammering is considered a disability that affects verbal communication – particularly the rhythm or flow of communication.
+Stuttering or stammering affects verbal communication – particularly the rhythm or flow of communication.

 Although the exact cause of stuttering is yet to be determined, genetics does play a role in stuttering, and a number of genetic variants having been identified to date.